docker/docs/docker-hub/billing/faq.md

 ### What are the differences between Free, Pro and Team Subscriptions?

 Pro and Team subscriptions feature additional features, support, consumption levels and more.
-You can compare programs at the [Docker Pricing Page](https://www.docker.com/pricing/faq).
+You can compare programs at the [Docker Pricing Page](https://www.docker.com/pricing/faq){:target="blank" rel="noopener" class=""}.

 ### How many seats do I need for my organization if I select a Team plan?